 UCAS Codes: GF13 (for the BSc), FG31 (for the MMathPhys)

 Mathematics and physics are complementary subjects and make a sensible combination to study at university.
 There are many examples of unexpected discoveries resulting from interaction between the two disciplines.
-Ideas developed in particle physics have led to advances in topology - one of the purest branches of mathematics.
+Ideas developed in particle physics have led to advances in geometry - a branch of pure mathematics.
 Advances in the understanding of chaos provide another example.
 Ideas from the theory are being applied increasingly in the modelling of complex physical systems such as the atmosphere and lasers.

 The Warwick joint courses (BSc and MMathPhys) are now among the best-established in the country with around 60 students starting each year.
 The courses include a significant proportion of modules from both contributing departments designed primarily for joint degree students.
 Provided you do well enough in the examinations, it is possible at the end of the First Year to transfer to either of the single subject degrees.